geekingfrog/meetup-promise-talk/slides.md

   })
 }
 ```
-* No concurrency issue: is my data there yet?
+* No concurrency issue: Am I connected yet?
+Can I use this object yet?